Sarah781/API-6-SeeTax/README.md

 Proposal for delivery: Rate Comparison Tool using Open Finance data.

 <p>
-Our proposal is to develop a tariff comparison tool that uses data provided by Open Finance.
-We will use the information provided by Open Finance to create a database that stores information about fees for financial services.
-We will develop a rankings dashboard: Bank with lowest, highest rates; Timeline of the average of a tariff with trend; Top 5 banks with lowest fees over a period; Develop a tariff price comparator: Products/Services, Banks, Currency, and also in the comparator, present the institution and offer the lowest cost for the selected Products/Services.
+Our proposal is to develop a tariff comparison tool that utilizes data provided by Open Finance.
+We will use the information provided by Open Finance to create a database that stores information about financial service rates.
+We will develop a classification panel that includes the following features: banks with the lowest and highest rates, a timeline showing the average tariff with a trend, the top 5 banks with the lowest rates within a given period.
+Additionally, we will create a tariff price comparator that includes the following criteria: products/services, banks, currency.
+In the comparator, we will display the institution and offer the lowest cost for the selected products/services.
 </p>

 # 📂 Documentation <a name="documentation"></a>